 • Delights customers

-Several sources have shown that most people are conducting extensive product research online as part of their decision-making process.
-This trend will continue to rise as the younger, digitally savvy generation grow older and start making important decisions on behalf of organisations they work for, and for their own households.
+Research from ScienceDirect found that most people conduct extensive product research online as part of their decision-making process.
+This trend continues to rise as younger, digitally savvy buyers increasingly make purchasing decisions on behalf of organisations.
+Source: ScienceDirect

-It's now more important than ever to ensure your website redesign project meets their needs and moves them seamlessly through the buyers journey.
+It's now more important than ever to ensure your website redesign project meets their needs and moves them seamlessly through the buyer journey.

 Here are 4 key steps to keep in mind when you start considering how to revamp your existing corporate or enterprise website.